SamDonald-A/Frontend-TravelMemory/README.md

-**Step 10: Stop the instance and create AMI -- Amazon Machine Image from EC2 console**
+# Step 10: Stop the instance and create AMI -- Amazon Machine Image from EC2 in console

 <img width="895" height="456" alt="image" src="https://github.com/user-attachments/assets/8a134c1c-7d55-4d04-9800-918201666c19" />

-**Step 11: Create Two EC2 Instances using AMI -- These two for scaling & Load distribution**
+# Step 11: Create Two EC2 Instances using AMI -- These two for scaling & Load distribution

 -   Change the one of the Instance front end header names to see Load
     > balancer distributing traffic to each Frontends